ligujie123/ligujie123.github.io/_pages/about.md

 **research interests:** I study how technological innovations including artificial intelligence, multimodal communication and platform policy reshape user behavior.
 I am also committed to addressing broader societal issues in technology-mediated environments, with a focus on supporting socially marginalized groups.
 My current work primarily focuses on the healthcare, education, entertainment and cultural industries.

-**methodologies:** I mainly employ causal inference, natural language processing, and multimedia data analysis, and I am open to expand my methodological toolkit further.
+**methodologies:** I primarily employ econometric methods in combination with machine and deep learning to analyze large-scale structured and unstructured data, including text, audio, video and, networks.
+I am open to expand my methodological toolkit further.